alibail/php-simple-template/README.md

 # php-simple-template
 Is a very basic and simple PHP HTML Template handler ideal for simple projects which don't require a lot of complicated functions.

-It is good practice to seperate HTML from PHP code and while there is a multitude of template handlers out there, they can be massively overly complicated for what you may need.
+It is good practice to separate HTML from PHP code and while there is a multitude of template handlers out there, they can be massively overly complicated for what you may need.

 I created this class several years ago and have updated it to work with PHP7 recently and provided it here in the hope you may find it useful.